MontpellierRessourcesImagerie/microglia-analyzer/docs/annotate_patches.rst

 5. Annotate your data for UNet
 ==============================

-- To annotate objects for UNet, you have to create complete masks of each object.
+- To annotate objects for UNet, avoid doing sparse annotations on your images.
+Each mask must be the exact representation of the object.
 - For that, click on the :code:`Add mask` button in the "Masks" section.
 - You just have to add it once, and it will automatically be added for all images.
-- Use the brush and the eraser tools in the upper-left section of the Napari's window to draw and erase your masks.
+- Use the brush and the eraser tools in the upper-left section of Napari's window to draw and erase your masks.
 - Once you are done, click the :code:`Save masks` button in the "Masks" section.
 - The skeleton of your mask should appear, make sure that it is correct and doesn't contain extra branches or holes.
 Otherwise, it is what your model will learn.
 - Your files architecture should now look like this: